When it rains against the walls of your home, does the water quickly disappear? If so, should you be concerned?

 The challenge that most house builders have is how to protect the structure of a building from damage, either by the sun, the snow, the wind or the rain.

-A big problem with dwellings of all types in northern Europe is the fact that the outside of the property has to be kept in good condition at all times, and in the current recession, the average person cannot generally afford to spend what little money they have, on essential tasks such as repairs and, occasionally, painting and rendering the exterior.
+A big problem with dwellings of all types in northern Europe is the fact that the outside of the property has to be kept in good condition at all times, and in the current recession, the average person cannot generally afford to spend what little money they have, on essential tasks such as repairs and, occasionally, painting and rendering the exterior walls.

 The weather attacks houses all year round.

 The walls of houses generally come under constant pressure from the elements and they are built in a certain way to repel them, however over time this resistance to the weather is degraded and problems start to appear which usually require some form of expense.

 The walls of a house, even if they have something like paint, render or exterior pebbledash, are buffeted by winds and soaked by the heavy rains at certain points in the year, and even the summer, with the hot sun, can bring its own problems.

 The effects of the weather against the walls of houses

 When cold weather arrives with the addition of the typical British rain, if houses do not have a good “sound” covering of render and/or a protective wall coating, then the rain water will soak into the house walls and cause more problems.

 It is worth noting that normal masonry paint won’t truly give the house the protection that it needs.

 This is a process that is very similar to a sponge.
 A normal sponge that is used in the bath or shower has billions of tiny holes, and they of course soak up the water we use for washing.